 And yes, it’s okay if you feel lonely, or sad about the people you won’t be seeing this year.
 Or if you wish so hard that the people you were seeing felt somehow more connected to your heart.
 Or if there’s been conflict and still no resolution.
 Or if you feel pressured into doing what you don’t wanna do.

 It is okay.
-You are most definitely not a loser, and your life didn’t take a horrible wrong turn because you feel this way.
+You are most definitely not a loser, and your life didn’t take a horribly wrong turn because you feel this way.

 Also, I should probably mention that most families do not resemble the happy ones we see on TV or in the movies.
 In fact, I think Television might be catching on 😉 real families have baggage and there are long-held unresolved issues.
 There are longings unrealized, wishes unspoken.
 Even the families that seem to have it all together often have people on the inside who do not agree.